hiddenlayerai/hiddenlayer-databricks-model-scanner/README.md

 You will need the following information for Databricks:
 - URL - The workspace URL for your Databricks instance.
-- Personal Access Token (PAT) - Used to authenticate access to Databricks resources.
-This PAT can be for a service principal or a user.
+- Personal Access Token (PAT) - Used to authenticate access to Databricks resources for notebook install and scheduled job creation
 - Catalog(s) - The name of the Unity Catalog to scan.
 - Schema(s) - The schema the models are registered in.
 - Compute - The ID for the cluster running the jobs; must have UC access.

+[!NOTE]
+> The PAT is used to install the notebooks in your environment and setup the jobs.
+It is not necessarily the context that the jobs will run as.

+Optionally you may choose to have the jobs run in the context of a Service Principal.
+If you choose this option you will need:
+- ID of the Service Principal

-You will need the following information for Hiddenlayer, whican can be obtained from the console:
+You will need the following information for Hiddenlayer, which can be obtained from the console:
 - Client ID - HiddenLayer API Client ID.
 - Client Secret - HiddenLayer API Client Secret.